-These provisions are designed to ensure that the public can find out the true owners of a business for a variety of purposes, such as checking credit ratings, searching for judgments or liens against the business, and serving the business with notice of a lawsuit.
+Assumed name provisions are designed to ensure that the public can find out the true owners of a business for a variety of purposes, such as checking credit ratings, searching for judgments or liens against the business, and serving the business with notice of a lawsuit.

-Why use an assumed name (DBA)?
+Why use an assumed name?

 - You may offer a variety of different product lines or services and want a name that appeals to each of these different segments.
 For example, you operate a hair salon, and you also provide in-home beauty services.
-Your salon operates as "Kelsey's Custom Cuts," while the in-home services operate as "Hairs to You".
+Your salon operates as "Kelsey's Custom Cuts", while the in-home services operate as "Hairs to You".

 Assumed names are often not exclusive

 Assumed names, unlike legal names, are not exclusive in most states.
-If you incorporate as "Wally's Widget World, Inc.," your competitors — or any other company — will be barred from incorporating or qualifying under that name.
+If you incorporate as "Wally's Widget World, Inc.", your competitors — or any other company — will be barred from incorporating or qualifying under that name.
 In some states, they would be barred from using a deceptively similar name.

+Want a “certificate of assumed name”?
 State rules vary widely

 Some states require the documents to be filed at the county level.
-Depending upon the state, the proper county for filing is where — your principal place of business is located your registered office is located, or your business is to be transacted Some states require both state and county filings.
+Depending upon the state, the proper county for filing is where — your principal place of business is located your registered office is located, or your business is to be transacted.
+Some states require both state and county filings.
 In a number of states, you are also required to publish an assumed name notice in a local newspaper.

 You may wish to conduct your business under a number of assumed names.
 If you do, then you will most likely need to file separate documents for each name you are using.
 In many states, your filing responsibilities don't end with the initial registration.
 Depending upon the state, you may have to file periodic renewals.
 If you opt to stop using an assumed name, you generally should file a document canceling the assumed name registration.